 If you quit and you get upset over something, it will remind you that you used to smoke when you were upset, and that it would take the stress away (even though it wouldn’t).

-If you're super excited about something and you want to celebrate, it will remind you that you used to inhale in honor of that joy and it would make the moment cooler (even though it wouldn't).
+If you’re super excited about something and you want to celebrate, it will remind you that you used to smoke in that moment and it would make the moment cooler (even though it wouldn’t).

 Every emotional thought has involved smoking in one way or another, good or bad.

 That’s why it’s important to understand that it’s a lie and it’s just the addiction talking, nothing else.